Successful applicants should meet the following minimum standards (also see the application checklist and FAQ on this website):

 - A copy of Graduate Record Examination (GRE) results indicating a minimum GRE of 291 total on verbal and quantitative sections combined (do not need to re-submit if copy is already in the WU Graduate School record)

-- Three references from professionals, faculty and/or supervisors knowledgeable of the applicant's abilities (submitted through DICAS)
+- Three references (submitted through DICAS) from professionals, faculty and/or supervisors knowledgeable of the applicant's abilities and work ethic; there is no minimum requirement regarding who may serve as a reference for the applicant

 - An interview on campus with the Winthrop University selection committee; interviews held in March for the WU internship are by invitation.